Entropy Theory for Random Walks on Lie Groups: Introduction

+Results similar to \eqref{CorApplication} are an important component in the proof of the main theorems of \cite{KittleKogler2024ACSS} and \cite{KittleKogler2024Dimension}.
+In fact, as discussed below, we will convert estimates such as \eqref{CorApplication} into variance estimates.
+In \cite{KittleKogler2024ACSS} and \cite{KittleKogler2024Dimension}, these quantitative estimates will eventually allow us to apply Berry-Esseen type results to establish absolute continuity or full dimension of stationary measures.
+A similar approach is used in \cite{Kittle2023} to study the Furstenberg measure of $\mathrm{SL}_2(\R)$.
+In this paper, we provide a unified perspective on these results that can be applied to any Lie group.

-A further goal of this paper is to convert entropy estimates into variance estimates.
+We next address the second goal of this paper, which is to convert entropy estimates into variance estimates on arbitrary Lie groups.
 Indeed, the reader may recall that if $Z$ is an absolutely continuous random variable on $\R$ with variance $\sigma^2$ then where $H(Z)$ is the differential entropy of $Z$ and equality holds in \eqref{1VarEntInequality} if and only if $Z$ is distributed like a centred Gaussian with variance $\sigma^2$.
 We will prove an analogue of this fact on Lie groups.
 To do so, for random variables $g$ that are supported within small balls of a given point $g_0$ we consider the covariance matrix of the Lie group logarithm applied to $g_0^{-1}g$.
 This viewpoint allows us to apply a higher dimensional analogue of \eqref{1VarEntInequality} to deduce an analogous result on $G$.

 For an $\ell$-dimensional random variable $X$, we denote by $\mathrm{tr}(X)$ the trace of the covariance matrix of $X$.
 In particular, we use the following definition.
 Given $g_0 \in G$ and a random variable $g$ on $G$ we define whenever $\log(g_0^{-1}g)$ is defined.
 The analogue of \eqref{1VarEntInequality}, which will be proved in Proposition~\ref{GVarianceEntIneq}, then amounts to